 Damage Threshold X: All Daemon Princes have a Damage Threshold.
 They only take damage from sources if the amount of damage equals or exceeds their Damage Threshold.
 If a source of damage cannot equal or exceed the Threshold, instead ignore it, as if it did no damage.
 To determine a Daemon Prince's Damage Threshold, consult the table labeled "How strong are they?" below.

-Daemon Dice: All Daemon Princes have a poop of power that they draw upon to power their abilities.
+Daemon Dice: All Daemon Princes have a pool of power that they draw upon to power their abilities.
 This pool consists of a number of d6s equal to the number of creatures sacrificed to them recently.
 Treat these dice as spellcasting dice, burning out on a 5 or 6.
 However, these dice do not cause Chaos or Corruption or return the next day.

 Shapeshifting: As an action, the Daemon Prince can change their body at will.
 This does not change its stats, but it can change the host's shape, appearance, scent and everything else about them.